ssu-humane/K-HATERS/README.md

 ```python
 python train.py bert True False False
 ```
-&emsp; This code is the code that trains the H+T model introduced in the paper.
+&emsp;This code is the code that trains the H+T model introduced in the paper.
 ### For evaluation, run this code.
 ```python
 python evaluation.py bert True False False 0